-Revenues from the intrastate transportation and storage segment are primarily reflected in natural gas sales and gathering, transportation and other fees.
-Revenues from the interstate transportation and storage segment are primarily reflected in natural gas sales and gathering, transportation and other fees.
-Revenues from the midstream segment are primarily reflected in natural gas sales, NGL sales and gathering, transportation and other fees.
-Revenues from the retail marketing segment are primarily reflected in retail marketing.
-Revenues from the investment in Sunoco Logistics segment are primarily reflected in crude sales.
-Revenues from Investment in Regency are primarily reflected in natural gas sales, NGL sales, gathering, transportation and other fees.
+Revenues from our intrastate transportation and storage segment are primarily reflected in natural gas sales and gathering, transportation and other fees.
+Revenues from our interstate transportation and storage segment are primarily reflected in gathering, transportation and other fees.
+Revenues from our midstream segment are primarily reflected in natural gas sales, NGL sales and gathering, transportation and other fees.
+Revenues from our NGL transportation and services segment are primarily reflected in NGL sales and gathering, transportation and other fees.
+Revenues from our investment in Sunoco Logistics segment are primarily reflected in Crude sales.
+Revenues from our Retail marketing segment are primarily reflected in Retail marketing.